CIMS – Cleaning Industry Management Standard

 CIMS applies to management, operations, performance systems, and processes.
 Compliance with the Standard demonstrates an organization is structured to deliver consistent, quality services that are designed to meet the customer’s needs and expectations.
-It sets forth processes, procedures, and supporting documentation proven to be characteristic of customer-driven organizations.
+It sets forth processes, procedures, and supporting documentation proven to be characteristic of customer-driven organizations, using different document software like a content-rich, cloud-based digital signage software for editing digital documents.
 CIMS is non-prescriptive and each individual organization has the flexibility to choose the most effective ways in which to meet its requirements.

 The Standard is divided into six areas of management best practices:

 - Quality systems

 - Health, safety, and environmental stewardship

 - Green Building (GB)

 CIMS applies to an organization in its entirety, rather than to a specific individual, process or product, and without respect to the size of the organization.

 Ultimately, the CIMS program is all about saving money.
 By implementing an effective management framework and green cleaning program, organizations are positioned to improve operational efficiency and better serve their customers, which naturally leads to cost savings.